primer/css/README.md

 ## Documentation

 Origin’s documentation is built with Jekyll and Grunt.
-It can be run locally, and is published to `http://fac.github.io/origin/` via the `gh-pages` branch.
+It can be run locally, and is published to [http://fac.github.io/origin/](http://fac.github.io/origin/) via the [`gh-pages`](https://github.com/fac/origin/tree/gh-pages) branch.

-All documentation-related files live in the [docs](https://github.com/fac/origin/tree/master/docs) directory.
+All documentation-related files live in the [/docs](https://github.com/fac/origin/tree/master/docs) directory.

-Note that the [assets/scss/](https://github.com/fac/origin/blob/master/assets/scss/origin.scss) directory contains the same content as [docs/scss/](https://github.com/fac/origin/blob/master/docs/assets/scss/origin.scss), with a couple of extra additions.
-This allows us to use the locally running documentation as a sandbox for new ideas and approaches.
+Note that the [/assets/scss](https://github.com/fac/origin/blob/master/assets/scss/origin.scss) directory contains the same content as [/docs/scss](https://github.com/fac/origin/blob/master/docs/assets/scss/origin.scss), with a couple of extra additions. **This allows us to use the locally running documentation as a sandbox for new ideas and approaches before publishing them to npm or Bower**.

 ### Running documentation locally